HOTELS 9 Hours Capsule Hotel - Minimalist Ryokan Aesthetics

 Hotel Casa Monti Roma - The Contemporary Revival of the Roman Empire

-Rome's Casa Monti has been transformed into a contemporary interpretation of how Ancient Roman patricians would have lived today if history had taken a different course.
+Rome's Casa Monti has been created as a contemporary interpretation of how Ancient Roman patricians might have lived today if history had taken a different path.
 Inside these walls, you can imagine yourself as part of the upper class of Roman society and celebrate life with an abundance of colors, …

 Paradiso Ibiza Art Hotel - Pink Art Deco Beauty with a Free Room